 Unfortunately we didn’t get to see one of the famous bridge jumps.
 I’m not sure if it’s something they do every day or just every now and then but I didn’t see any signs of anyone looking to dive off the bridge into the bright green waters below.

 What you can’t miss as you walk around the town is the destruction from the Bosnian War.
 Bullet holes everywhere.
 Burnt out homes.
 Buildings in disrepair.
-It’s a constant reminder of the violence and carnage that took place only 18 years ago with around 100,000 killed, the majority being Bosniaks.
+It’s a constant reminder of the violence and carnage that took place in 1994-1995 with around 100,000 killed, the majority being Bosniaks.

 Much has changed since the war of course.
 It’s now a bustling city full of cafes, shops and tourists.

 Mostar to Dubrovnik